mihailod/szreader/README.md

 ## StreamZine License

 **Content:** there is no content.
 The app is a reader — it doesn't host, bundle, or ship any content.
-Content is downloaded at the user's request from freely accessible sources.
+Content is downloaded at the user's request from freely accessible sources accessible to any web browser.
 Some sources require a free account, created on their own site.
 Browsing happens in views fenced to each source's domain — the app is a specialized reader, not a general web browser.